 Communicate: Create an atmosphere conducive to their return to health.
 This will include empathy and compassion.

-Seek professional help: Whether it’s an intervention, going to treatment, family counseling you don’t have to it alone.
+Seek professional help: Whether it’s an intervention, going to treatment, or family counseling, you don’t have to it alone.

 Changing the Approach can Change the Outcome